schorschii/OCO-Server/README.md

 **Please read the documentation in the `/docs` folder.**

 ## Specific Adjustments
 You need specific adjustments for your environment?
-You can hire me to extend OCO to your needs.
-Please [contact me](https://georg-sieber.de/?page=impressum) if you are interested.
+You can hire me to extend OCO to your needs or to write custom reports etc. Please [contact me](https://georg-sieber.de/?page=impressum) if you are interested.